Is Tech Trep Academy a Public Charter / District School or a Private School?

 I have additional questions.
 How do I get more answers?

-Contact Us with your questions and/or check out the live Parent Information Meetings.
+Contact Us with your questions.
 We look forward to speaking with you!

 How did the Tech Trep Academy program begin?